rloterh/AsteroidsBlitz/docs/AsteroidsBlitz.md

 ## Game project structure

-- Details: Build platform game with Phaser3 Library
+- Details: Build platform game with Phaser 3 Library
-- How it works: Using Phaser3 JS library to create the canvas/webGl and different scenes.
+- How it works: Using Phaser 3 JS library to create the canvas/webGl and different scenes.
 - How it works: Collected assets from different resources and used Phaser3 to animate and edit different features like size, respawn, velocity, movement, color.
 - Details: Add game objects
 - How it works: Added missiles and score is updated upon firing an asteroid.
-- Details: Add a Learderboard
+- Details: Add a Leaderboard
 - How it works: Use API to store player name and score, Then get this data and sort the top highest 5 scores and display them.

 # Game elements